microsoft/playwright/docs/api.md

 ```

 #### frame.waitForLoadState([state, options])
 - `state` <"load"|"domcontentloaded"|"networkidle"> Load state to wait for, defaults to `load`.
-If the state has been already reached while loading current document, the method resolves immediately.
+If the state has been already reached while loading current document, the method returns immediately.
 Optional.
   - `'load'` - wait for the `load` event to be fired.
   - `'domcontentloaded'` - wait for the `DOMContentLoaded` event to be fired.
   - `'networkidle'` - wait until there are no network connections for at least `500` ms.